BThoom/portfolio_website/README.md

 # portfolio_website
-A personal website to show
+A personal website to show skillsets to porspective employers